AhsanAyaz/workshop-p2p-with-firebase-and-gemini/README.md

    - Any visible demo links in the HTML

 Verify all URLs are updated correctly.

 ```

 5. **Re-deploy** to update the about page (quick deployment):

 ```

-TASK: Deploy the updated about.html file to production.
+TASK: Deploy the updated `/about` page to production.

 This is a quick update deployment to include the live demo URL in the about page.
-Please deploy only the changed files.

 ```

 6. **Test your live app**: